ASPP/MemoryBoundComputations/exercises/guidelines.rst

    - How does it evolve when using different threads?
 Why it scales very similarly than the polynomial evaluation?

-   - Could you have a guess at the memory bandwidth of this machine?
+   - Could you have a guess at which is the memory bandwidth of this machine?

 Using Numba